whilei/cr17-to-zero/eric-jay-interview.md

 Meanwhile, in my search for a better database, I found Datomic.
 Ironically, the blog article was quite negative, but after doing my own homework I was convinced that Datomic's universal data schema and separation of concerns was exactly what I was looking for.

 This led me to Clojure.
-Once I saw Rich Hickey's talk [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy), I felt the unmanageable weight of complexity drop away.
+Once I saw Rich Hickey's talk [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy), I felt the unmanageable weight of complex ideas drop away.
 His ideas just made sense.
 Even though I didn't understand everything he was saying, I knew I was in the right place.
 Around that time, I made a solemn decision, "Clojure or bust!"

 I mean Eric, really, I could be perfectly happy being a park ranger or a tennis coach, or whatever.
 Anything, but an unhappy programmer, or worse, a failed entrepreneur!
 I'm risking my own money which makes me very keen on Rich Hickey's near constant focus on the pragmatic business value of Clojure and Datomic.